Skip to content

 --sseUse Server-Sent Events format

---topic <topic>, -T <topic>Filter frames by topic
+--topic <topic>, -T <topic>Filter by topic (supports user.* wildcards)

 Examples: